Swiatek’s top-10 streak reaches 13; Garcia beats Coco Gauff

 She is 13-1 against members of the top 10 this year, with the lone loss coming against then-No. 1 Ash Barty on Jan.
 8.

-Barty’s retirement at age 25 in March allowed Swiatek to climb atop the rankings.
+Barty’s retirement at age 25 in March allowed Swiatek, a 21-year-old from Poland, to climb atop the rankings.

 No. 4 Gauff, the runner-up to Swiatek at the French Open in June, will now face No. 8 Kasatkina, who reached her first Grand Slam semifinal in Paris before losing to – yes, you guessed it – Swiatek.